 Ear Canal and the Brain Connection to Vertigo

-Our balance systems work with the visual and skeletal systems (the muscles, joints, and their sensors) to maintain orientation or balance, keeping us free from vertigo.
-Our balance system works through the sending of visual signals to the brain.
-These signals relay the body’s position in relation to its surroundings.
-Once received, these signals are processed by the brain and are then compared to information from the vestibular and the skeletal systems.
-When this system of signal transference gets disrupted, we become prone to dizzy spells, imbalance, and vertigo.
+The balance system works with the visual and skeletal systems (the muscles and joints and their sensors) to maintain orientation or balance.
+For example, visual signals are sent to the brain about the body’s position in relation to its surroundings.
+These signals are processed by the brain and are then compared to information from the vestibular and the skeletal systems.
+An example of the interaction between the visual and vestibular systems is called the vestibular-ocular reflex.
+The nystagmus (an involuntary rhythmic eye movement) that occurs when a person is spun around and then suddenly stops is an example of a vestibular-ocular reflex.

 Vertigo Treatments In Sarasota, Florida